Hannah Bronfman: Career

 She was featured in the fashion documentary This is My Reality in 2013, and was a featured model at DKNY's Fall 2014 Fashion Show and walked the runway.
 It was her first appearance on a runway.
-In 2015, Bronfman became a Clinique ambassador for their 3-Step System as well as a part of their #FaceForward Campaign, an initiative to capture the attention of millennials.

-She has published a health and wellness book titled Do What Feels Good, and runs an associated website, HBFIT.com.
+She published a health and wellness book titled Do What Feels Good and ran an associated website for three years.

-Bronfman is an event DJ in New York City.
+Bronfman is a former New York City-based event DJ.